tonyahowe/TrainingMaterials/EndUserIntro/IntroToOmeka.md

 ### Activities

+* Change some of the created items into appropriate Item Types (pdf => Document, mark-sample => Person) with appropriate metadata
+* Edit an Item Type to add or remove fields (e.g., add Transcriber to Document?)
-* Create a "Dataset" item type
+* Create a "Dataset" item type (.csv or .xls file)
 	* Possible discussion of when and why to diverge from Dublin Core